simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Mar 16-Mar 18 2025
+Radio Blackout Forecast for Mar 17-Mar 19 2025

-              Mar 16        Mar 17        Mar 18
+              Mar 17        Mar 18        Mar 19
-R1-R2           45%           45%           45%
+R1-R2           40%           40%           40%
 R3 or greater   10%           10%           10%

-Rationale: There is a chance for M-class flaring (R1-R2, Minor-Moderate) and a slight chance for X-class flares through 17 Mar.
+Rationale: Solar activity is expected to be low with a chance for M-class flaring (R1-R2, Minor-Moderate) and a slight chance for X-class flares (R3, strong) through 19 Mar.

 ```